 - A. Definitions

 - B. Equipment

 - 1. The bat

 - 2. The wickets

 - 3. Wicket-keeping gloves

-- C. The venue
+- C. The Venue

 - 1. The pitch and the creases

 - 2. Advertising on grounds, perimeter boards and sight-screens

 - 3. Markings on outfield

-- D. Decision Review System (DRS) Protocol
+- D. Decision Review System (DRS) and Third Umpire Protocol

 - E. Calculations

-- F. Use of Electronic Communications Equipment

-- G. Super Over
+- F. Super Over Procedure

-- H. Application of the Reserve Day
+- G. Application of the Reserve Day

-- I. Warm-Up Matches
+- H. Electronic Communications Equipment

-Appendix A
+Appendix A Definitions

-Definitions